Water, latrines, and toilets for Rohingya refugees

 Water: a lifeline for those who receive, a blessing for those who give

-With your help, we want to support 6,655 people in improving the hygiene conditions in Jamtoli camp and in the host community .
+With your help, we want to support 4,460 people in improving the hygiene conditions in Jamtoli camp and in the host community.

-Human Appeal has been working in Bangladesh for the last 5 years.
-Last year, we continued to support Rohingya families, providing emergency aid to 18,567 people, as well as a mobile clinic, food, fuel and stoves.
-In 2018, we helped a total of 275,390 Rohingya people in Bangladesh and Myanmar.
+Human Appeal has been working in Bangladesh for the last 6 years.
+Last year, we continued to support Bangladeshis and Rohingya families through hygiene and food security projects, supporting a total of 30,981 people in Bangladesh.

 It can be extremely hard to stay clean living in a refugee camp, but without hygienic toilets and a water system, it is all but impossible.